 Through capacity building within school communities and enabling all school staff to embark on this journey, the positive effects will be felt in our hearts, minds, spirits’ and happily in our classrooms.
 Through this commitment, the students of Evergreen Catholic School Division will become the new co-creators of a promising future for all.

-In response to an expressed need for Christ-centered schools, our Evergreen Catholic Separate Regional Division No.2 was initiated by the parents of the Catholic community.
+In response to an expressed need for Christ-centered schools, our Evergreen Catholic Separate School Division was initiated by the parents of the Catholic community.
 We openly celebrate our common bond of faith in God.

 Following in the footsteps of Jesus Christ and in partnership with the Home and Parish, we are committed to serve each individual student in an atmosphere of Faith, Hope and Love.
 We strive to educate the whole student spiritually, intellectually, esthetically, emotionally, socially and physically.